How to install and configure LEMP on Debian 12

 Thanks for using MariaDB!

-Test your SQL Server installation.
+Test SQL server installation.

 root@mars:~# mysql